PARENTS AS PARTNERS (PARENT ENGAGEMENT POLICY)

 • Complete an annual parent satisfaction survey

-A program that assists a selected group of highly qualified low income students gain admission to competitive colleges.
+A program that assists a selected group of highly qualified low-income students gains admission to competitive colleges.
 They provide students with a trip to prestigious east schools, and they work with them closely to strengthen their college application.

 (11th -12th grade)